Michelle M. Pettit

-Michelle Montgomery Pettit (born 1972) is an Assistant United States Attorney from California and is a former nominee to be a United States district judge of the United States District Court for the Southern District of California.
+Michelle Montgomery Pettit (born 1972) is an American lawyer who has served as a United States magistrate judge of the United States District Court for the Southern District of California since 2023.
+She is a former nominee to be a United States district judge of the same court.

 Education

 Pettit earned her Bachelor of Science, with distinction, from the United States Naval Academy, and her Juris Doctor from Vanderbilt University Law School, where she was inducted into the Order of the Coif and served as Managing Editor of the Vanderbilt Law Review.

 Military service

 From 1994 to 2007, Pettit served in the United States Navy, being honorably discharged Lieutenant commander.
 Since 2007 she has served in the United States Navy Reserve, achieving the rank of Captain.
-During her career in the Navy and Reserves she has held multiple positions: From 2001 to 2004, she served as Assistant Legal Counsel, from 2004 to 2007, she served as Senior Trial Counsel and Command Services Department Head; from 2007 to 2010, she served as the Reserve Senior Trial Counsel; from 2010 to 2011, she served as a Reserve Appellate Defense Counsel; from 2011 to 2013, she served as the Reserve Executive Officer; from 2013 to 2015, she served as the Reserve Executive Officer and National Training Officer; then from 2015 to 2017, she served as a Reserve Appellate Judge; from 2017 to 2019 she served as Reserve Commanding officer and Chief Trial Judge.
+During her career in the Navy and Reserves she has held multiple positions: From 2001 to 2004, she served as assistant legal counsel, from 2004 to 2007, she served as senior trial counsel and head of the Command Services Department; from 2007 to 2010, she served as the reserve senior trial counsel; from 2010 to 2011, she served as a reserve appellate defense counsel; from 2011 to 2013, she served as the Reserve Executive Officer; from 2013 to 2015, she served as the Reserve Executive Officer and National Training Officer; then from 2015 to 2017, she served as a reserve appellate judge; from 2017 to 2019 she served as Reserve Commanding officer and Chief Trial Judge.